rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 **Key features:**

-- 💡 **Automated UI State Management:** Automatically switch between loading, success, and error templates without the need of `*ngIf`.
+- 💡 **Declarative UI State Management:** Automates transitions between loading, success, and error states, no if-statements required.
 - 🚀 **Performance:** Optimized for efficiency, `NgxLoadWith` aligns seamlessly with Angular's OnPush change detection strategy for fluid UI updates.
 - 🛡️ **Memory Safety:** By automatically unsubscribing from Observables, `NgxLoadWith` guards your application against potential memory leaks.
 - ⚖️ **Lightweight and Independent:** As a lean library with no dependencies, `NgxLoadWith` integrates smoothly into any project.